kshittijagrawal/Hangman/README.md

 # Hangman
 A popular game which you might have played during your childhood phase.
-Also called The Guessing Game, here's a code running **Hangman** in Python with a few modifications to the game.
+Also called The Guessing Game, here's a code running **Hangman** in Python with a few modifications to the game, although its more of a Guessing Game than Hangman.
 PS : **This is a "no visual" game and runs without a GUI**.